This is a first draft of what is currently scene 22.

 “I dunno, man,” said the blonde girl, her voice husky with sleep.
 “You looked like you were in a position to bang Sunny good and hard.”

-Jay grinned as he raised his arm above his head and stretched his body beneath the covers.
-“Get attached to the dog did you?”
+Jay grinned, raising his arm above his head and stretching his body beneath the covers.
+“Get attached to the dog, did you?”